openem-team/openem/doc/pipelines.rst

 This workflow is for executing retinanet-based detections on a video dataset using tensor-rt enabled hardware.

-Nominally the only parameters required to change are the `TATOR_PIPELINE_ARGS` for each stage of the workflow.
+Nominally the only parameters required to change is the strategy definition.

 .. literalinclude:: ../scripts/tator/detection_workflow.yaml
    :linenos:
    :language: yaml
-   :emphasize-lines: 48, 74, 99
+   :emphasize-lines: 32-37

 Detailed Mechanics
 ******************